 The life of a musician is riddled with all breeds of feedback — from positive and constructive to downright negative.
-While most of us aren't receiving feedback beneath the same limelight in our professional careers, it also comes in all shapes during our day-to-day interactions.
+While most of us aren't receiving feedback in the limelight in our professional careers, feedback can come in all shapes during our day-to-day interactions.
 How we respond to it can make all the difference.

 Forty-six percent of newly hired employees will fail within the first 18 months, according to a study conducted by the global leadership and training research company, Leadership IQ.
 Of those that fail, 26 percent will fail because they’re unable to accept feedback.

 Regardless of how important we know feedback is to our growth, it can be difficult to absorb while dodging our own egos, preconceived notions, and personal opinions.

 Luckily, we can turn to the stars for guidance!
 Here are three rock star tips to help you get the most out of feedback:

 Do you ever ask for feedback and get only a short response, like “everything is good”?
 While that might feel nice, you’re left without any guidance to support growth.
 In those scenarios, it’s best to ask the person giving you feedback for specifics on areas for improvement.
 Understand what they mean by “good.”

 An effective approach is to dive into open-ended questions that spark helpful clarification.
 Make it clear that you want concrete examples of what you could do differently.

 Let’s walk through a scenario where this could come in handy.
 Jane is a rising marketing star at a small tech startup.
 Jane’s manager sits her down for their weekly one-on-one meeting.
 Jane describes her most recent projects and asks for feedback.

 Her manager responds simply with, “that all sounds great and everything looks good!”
 Jane loves the compliment but recognizes that this doesn’t help her see where she could be improving.
 She asks a follow-up question, “I’m glad you liked my work!
 What specifically did you like and, if given this project again, what could I do better next time?”